technology-toolbox/website/content/blog/jjameson/2012/01/16/building-technologytoolbox-com-part-12.md

 title: Using jQuery to create an expandable archive list for blog posts (a.k.a.
 Building TechnologyToolbox.com, part 12)
 date: 2012-01-16T02:43:57-07:00
 description:
-  "In my previous post, I briefly mentioned how I use a CSS sprite and jQuery to render the expandable list under the \"Archives\" section on the various blog pages of the Technology Toolbox site.
-This post details the implementation of that feature."
+  'In my previous post, I briefly mentioned how I use a CSS sprite and jQuery to render the expandable list under the "Archives" section on the various blog pages of the Technology Toolbox site.
+This post details the implementation of that feature.'
 aliases:
   [
     "/blog/jjameson/archive/2012/01/15/building-technologytoolbox-com-part-12.aspx",